madkins23/go-serial/README.md

 There are various examples of this available online.
-Normally there is a `switch` statement with type names for all of the types that may be serialized.
+Normally there is a `switch` statement with type names for all the types that may be serialized.
 This may represent a code maintenance issue.

 ### Technical Challenges